 The former is something I can’t help you with.

-For the latter, monitor your Twitter feed, or start conversations using some of the templates above to see if there are any writers, bloggers and journalists looking to cover stories similar to yours.
+For the latter, monitor your Twitter feed or start conversations using some of the templates above to see if any writers, bloggers, or journalists are looking to cover stories similar to yours.

 Then, send them this email:

-- Mention how you found the story idea — on their blog, via email, or on their public Twitter feed.
+- Mention how you found the story idea — on their blog, email, or public Twitter feed.

 - Share the basics of your story in as few words as possible.